 Reception is the first year of school and follows the same curriculum used in Playgroup and Nursery – the Early Years Foundation Stage (EYFS) Framework – to meet every child’s unique potential and develop confident children so they are ready to tackle any challenges when they embark on the National Curriculum in Year 1-6.
 Miss Fudge, Miss Goodison, Miss Kenny and Mrs Thompson make learning exciting for all children by providing stimulating activities and a safe and warm environment for all children to flourish.

 In Reception, the team plan a variety of motivating activities to support all children’s development according to the Early Years Foundation Stage (EYFS).
-They focus on developing a vast amount of skills within 17 different areas of learning according to what a ‘typical’ child of the Reception age should be doing.
+They focus on developing a vast amount of skills within 7 different educational programmes according to what a ‘typical’ child of the Reception age should be doing.
 However, we take into account that every child is individual and even though we work towards developing the skills outlined in the EYFS Framework our staff ensure personalised next steps and challenges are in place.

 As the EYFS is a separate curriculum to Years 1-6, it has its own School Improvement Plan (please find this in the SIP section of the website).

 Our curriculum is devised to develop all children into confident, resilient and happy individuals who are prepared and ready for the next stage of learning when they reach Year 1.
 There, they will have their skills built upon and progression made in a variety of new subjects such as Geography and History, these can all be found in our Curriculum tab on our website.
 Therefore, the role of EYFS is imperative as it underpins all learning and lays the foundations to children’s skills and development in order for them to progress and achieve to their maximum potential.